 Whether you rescue leftover or rotisserie chicken for this recipe, or cook it up with these sassy stuffed squash in mind, your plate is sure to be rocked!

-As written, this recipe makes enough for two large meals (1 squash boat each) or 4 tasty sides.
+As written, this recipe makes enough for two large portions (1 squash boat each) or 4 servings.
 Round out your plate with a healthy salad, fresh veggies and dip, or homemade coleslaw.
 Sweet potato fries would also be an awesome addition!

 Ready for the recipe?

 :: pin it for later ::